otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 export default router;
 ```

-In the `app.js` file, replace the existing code with the following Code to use the `index` routes module.
+In the `app.js` file, replace the existing code with the following code to use the `index` routes module.

 ```javascript
 // Import the Express, CORS and Compression modules